Shotsie Gorman

-Carl "Shotsie" Gorman (born 1951) is an American tattoo artist, painter, sculptor and poet.
-Gorman has been tattooing for over 42 years and is the co-founder of the Alliance of Professional Tattooists.
-As a poet, he was a second place winner of the Allen Ginsberg Poetry Award in 1998 for his poem "Grandpa's Kitchen Tricks."
+Carl "Shotsie" Gorman (December 11, 1951 – February 25, 2025) was an American tattoo artist, painter, sculptor and poet.
+He was a professional tattoo artist for over 45 years and was the co-founder of the Alliance of Professional Tattooists.
+As a poet, Gorman was a second place winner of the Allen Ginsberg Poetry Award in 1998 for his poem "Grandpa's Kitchen Tricks".

 Early life and education

-Carl Gorman was born in 1951 in Paterson, New Jersey.
+Carl Gorman was born in Paterson, New Jersey, on December 11, 1951.
 His nickname is a German word meaning "Sweetie".
 As a child, his family lived in the Brook Sloate housing project for a time.
 His father was a police officer.
 Gorman's father considered art an inappropriate career for a man to pursue.
 According to Gorman, his father considered the word "artist" a euphemism for homosexual.
 Gorman hid his interest in art from his parents.
 His father expected him to become a police officer.

 As a child, Gorman was riding the bus with his mother when she pointed out the man sitting in front of them.
 It was the poet Allen Ginsberg, a regular visitor to Paterson.
 The poet would be a major influence on Gorman's work as an adult.
 Gorman played baseball in middle school.
 In 1964, he had a grand slam and helped lead the team to a state championship in 1964.

 After he graduated from John F. Kennedy High School in 1969, Gorman expressed interest in attending art school.
 His father did not support him in that endeavor.
 Gorman worked an office job, quitting after three years.
 He eventually moved to SoHo in New York City and began working with artists.
 He learned sculpture and carpentry and sought work as an actor.
 He taught painting and sculpture at Choate Rosemary Hall in Wallingford, Connecticut for a summer semester.
 A friend took him to a tattoo studio around 1976.
 At the studio, Gorman perused a book about Japanese tattooing, which was the catalyst for him pursuing a career in tattooing.